AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/mapping/map-information-between-modules.md

 * The 2nd parameter is the element's index - one.

-For more information about the `map()` function, see [Array functions in Adobe Workfront Fusion](../../workfront-fusion/functions/array-functions.md).
+For more information about the `map()` function, see [Array functions in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/functions/array-functions.md).

-For more information about the `get()` function, see [General functions in Adobe Workfront Fusion](../../workfront-fusion/functions/general-functions.md).
+For more information about the `get()` function, see [General functions in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/functions/general-functions.md).

 ## Converting elements to a series of bundles

-Arrays can be converted to a series of bundles using the Iterator module.
-For more information, see [Iterator module in Adobe Workfront Fusion](../../workfront-fusion/modules/iterator-module.md).
+Arrays can be converted to a series of bundles using the [!UICONTROL Iterator] module.
+For more information, see [[!UICONTROL Iterator] module in [!UICONTROL Adobe Workfront Fusion]](../../workfront-fusion/modules/iterator-module.md).

 ![](assets/series-of-bundles-350x169.png)